vorcigernix/comodi-hackathon/README.md

 yarn
 ```

-2. Start the local Hardhat node
+2. Start the local Hardhat node.
+In case of newer Nodejs use "export NODE_OPTIONS=--openssl-legacy-provider"

 ```sh
 npx hardhat node